Nathalie Björn: Senior

 She was also nominated for the 2020 Olympics, which were postponed by a year due to the COVID-19 pandemic.
 During the games she was used in all of her team's games, coming on as a substitute twice in the second half.
 In the final penalty shootout against Canada, she was the first Swede to be successful, but Sweden won the silver medal, as in 2016.

 In the successful qualification for the 2023 World Cup, she was used in five games, but only came on as a substitute in stoppage time in the first game.
 She was unable to take part in the games in November 2021.
 At the Euro 2022 finals in England, which was also postponed by a year due to the COVID-19 pandemic, she was used in her team's five games.
-With a 4-0 defeat against hosts England, Sweden were eliminated in the semi-finals.
+With a 4–0 defeat against hosts England, Sweden were eliminated in the semi-finals.

 On 13 June 2023, she was included in the 23-player squad for the 2023 World Cup.
-She played in six of her team's seven games, only resting along with some other regular players in the third group game; otherwise she didn't miss a minute.
-Due to a 1-2 defeat in the semifinals against eventual champions Spain, she and her team missed the final.
-She won the bronze medal with a 2-0 victory over Australia in the game for third place.
+She played in six of her team's seven games, only resting along with some other regular players in the third group game; otherwise she did not miss a minute.
+Due to a 1–2 defeat in the semifinals against eventual champions Spain, she and her team missed the final.
+She won the bronze medal with a 2–0 victory over Australia in the game for third place.